Lia Nici: Elections

+In the 2024 General Election, held in July 2024, Nici lost her seat in the Great Grimsby and Cleethorpes constituency as voters opted to return to a Labour MP under Melanie Onn once again; losing by 7,067 votes and ultimately finishing third behind Reform UK whose candidate received 10,533 votes.

 Parliamentary career

-In March 2020, she became a member of the Backbench Business Committee in the House of Commons.
+In March 2020, Nici became a member of the Backbench Business Committee in the House of Commons.

 In May 2020, Nici supported Prime Minister Boris Johnson's refusal to take action against his chief adviser Dominic Cummings after the latter breached COVID-19 lockdown regulations, maintaining only that it was possible "he may have committed a minor breach", and should have apologised.

 In August 2020, Nici was one of 25 Conservative MPs and peers to sign a letter to Home Secretary Priti Patel urging "stronger enforcement" against people crossing the English Channel in small boats, considering it to be "strikingly clear that, rather than a 'hostile environment', invading migrants have been welcomed".

 In October 2020, Nici was appointed a Parliamentary Private Secretary in the Department for Digital, Culture, Media and Sport, making her part of the payroll vote.
 Later that month, however, after being absent from voting on a Labour motion calling for the extension of free school meals into the school holidays, Nici said that she would have voted against the government had she been present.

 During the United Kingdom's second national lockdown in November 2020, Nici self-isolated after attending a meeting in 10 Downing Street with the prime minister and several other Conservative MPs including Lee Anderson, who subsequently tested positive for COVID-19.
-Despite being pictured in close proximity with the prime minister, indoors and without a mask, Nici maintained that "we did everything we can" to remain safe.

 In March 2021, Nici used Twitter to suggest that people who "are not proud to be British, or of our flag or Queen [...] should move to another country".
 Following criticism, she refused to apologise for her comments, saying that "the flag and the Queen are big parts of life in this country, so if you dislike it, you can happily move elsewhere".

 In a September 2021 interview with YouTuber Mahyar Tousi, Nici expressed her belief that "there are some very sinister, extreme left-wing things going on in our country and they're trying to lobby government and companies".